Law, Government, Business & Science

 The cleanest official biography now available is Teva's board page for Tal Zaks.
 It notes that he joined Teva's board in 2021, became a partner at OrbiMed that same year, and had previously served as Moderna's chief medical officer from 2015 through September 2021.

 That timeline captures why Zaks mattered in 2020.
-Moderna was not simply developing one more vaccine candidate.
+Moderna was doing more than developing one more vaccine candidate.
 It was one of the companies trying to prove that mRNA platforms could move with unheard-of speed and still earn broad regulatory trust.
 Zaks, as CMO, helped personify that model of medicine: venture-financed, platform-driven, scientifically ambitious, and tightly entangled with public expectations.

 He was the most legible American success story in the trio because Moderna's vaccine became part of daily life for hundreds of millions of people.
 His later move into boards and investment does not weaken that role.
 It clarifies it.
 Zaks came out of a world where science, capital, and therapeutics development increasingly operate in the same room.